iamVihanga/LMS-with-PayloadCMS/README.md

 ## Questions

 If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).

+---

+Todo List

+1. Create bunny cdn account
+2. Upload sample videos to bunny cdn
+3. Create 1-3 sample courses with bunny cdn videos
+4. validate current process
+5. Analyse and research how to streamline upload to bunny cdn from payload cms